Naereen/slides/2017_09__Presentation_article_CrownCom_Conference/slides.md

 # Multi-Armed Bandit formulation
 A dynamic device tries to collect *rewards* when transmitting :

-- ir transmits following a Bernoulli process \newline (probability $p$ of transmitting at each time step $\tau$),
+- it transmits following a Bernoulli process \newline (probability $p$ of transmitting at each time step $\tau$),
 - chooses a channel $A(\tau) \in \{1,\dots,N_c\}$,
 <!-- - if the message is successfully sent (no collision), it receives an `Ack` -->